ColleagueRiley/DNA-Lang/README.md

 # DNA LANG
   Very very simple example DNA based programming language

+  converts DNA to RNA then compiles or interprets as code

 # Compiling
-  including the argument `-c` will compile the DNA code, otherwise the code will be run as a script
+  including the argument `-c` (after the file) will compile the DNA code, otherwise the code will be run as a script

 # base pairs
   ```